Faculty Members

 Theoretical characterization of multivariate data analysis methods and development of a new method

 My research interests include multivariate data analysis methods, social network analysis, sports data analysis, matrix decomposition-type multivariate analysis methods and symbolic data analysis methods.
-I teach students the theory and application of various methods of multivariate data analyses and provide them with the practical problem-solving skill using statistical science.
+I teach students the theory and application of various methods of multivariate data analyses and provide them with practical problem-solving skills using statistical science.

 YAMAUCHI Nobuyuki